Before visiting this exhibition, I had imagined a celebration of very beautiful traditional Japanese kimono, but its so much more than that.

 Western influences merged with Kimono.
 This is a section of a man's under-kimono, printed wool from 1925-40.
 It includes trains, yachts, lighthouses and beach paraphernalia; motifs reflecting new opportunities for leisure, travel and holidays by the sea.

 In the post-war period, as Japan adapted to the modern world, most people stopped wearing kimono as an everyday garment.
 The garment was reserved for special occasions like weddings and traditional activities such as flower arranging and tea ceremonies.

 In the rest of the world the Kimono has continued to influence dress and fashion.
 For her 'Homogenic' album Bjork wears a kimono style dress from McQueen with Masai neck rings and hair in the style of native American tribes.

 The recent revival of kimono is linked to Japanese street style.
 Creative young people flock to areas like Harajuku in Tokyo to be photographed wearing their interpretations of how to wear the kimono.

 There is much more to this exhibition than I have recounted here, do visit if you get the chance.
-Kimono: Kyoto to Catwalk runs until 21st June 2020.
-For more information and tickets go HERE
+The exhibition is currently postponed but there is more information HERE